qwc-services/qwc-config-generator/README.md

 ### Update JSON schemas

 You can change the directory from where the ConfigGenerator reads its schemas via the `JSON_SCHEMAS_PATH` environment variable (default `/tmp/`).
-You can change the versions of the schemas that the ConfigGenerator uses for verification inside [schema-versions.json](schemas/schema-versions.json) (default: current `master`).
+You can change the versions of the schemas that the ConfigGenerator uses for verification inside [schema-versions-[branch].json](schemas/schema-versions-master.json).

 Download JSON schemas:

-    python download_json_schemas.py
+    python download_json_schemas.py master

 Development